dwblair/Riffle-Getting-Started/README.md

 ## Hardware prep

-- Insert a microSD card and a coin cell into the appropriate locations on the Riffle.
+- Insert a microSD card and a coin cell into the Riffle.

-- Insert a lithium ion battery into the appropriate JST connector on the Riffle (labeled 'Lith/USB' on the back of the board).
+- Insert a lithium ion battery into the 'Lith/USB' JST connector (JST connector labels are on the back side of the board).

-- Make sure that the switch on the Riffle is switched to the side labeled 'Lith/USB'.
+- Make sure that the switch on the Riffle is switched to the side labeled 'Lith/USB' (label is next to switch).

 ## Software prep